MKortmann/Restaurant-App-Review-Mapbox/README.md

-# Mobile Web Specialist Certification Course
----
-#### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+# Restaurant Review App

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+For the **Restaurant Reviews** projects, I incrementally convert a static webpage to a mobile-ready web application.
+I start from a static design page that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+I added also a service worker to begin the process of creating a seamless offline experience for your users.

-### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### Project Rubric

-Your project will be evaluated by a Udacity code reviewer according to the [Restaurant Reviews project rubric](https://review.udacity.com/#!/rubrics/1090/view).
-Please review for detailed project requirements.
-The rubric should be a resource you refer to periodically to make sure your project meets specifications.

-### What do I do from here?

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+This app enclosed many amazing features:

+  - Work in many different browsers as _Google Chrome, Edge and Firefox

+  - **Responsive Design**
+  - **Keyboard Focus** allowing easy naviagtion!
+Implemented **Keyboard Trap** for better user experience.
+    -- tab: move focus forward
+    -- shift + tab: move focus backward
+    -- arrow keys: move focus within a component
+    -- option + tab: in order to change focus in othr browsers like safari.
+ - **Web Accessibility** is reenforced here using WAI-ARIA (Accessible Rich Internet Applications).
+    -- You can completely interact with the homepage through voice.
+Try to use the google Chrome extension called **ChromeVox.**
+  - **Map** implemented using [leafletjs](https://leafletjs.com/) and [Mapbox](https://www.mapbox.com/).
+    -- Leaflet: it is a open-source JavaScript library for mobile-friendly interactive maps.
+  - Packed with **Animations** and **Complete new redesign**

+## How to start the App?

+ Please, install the App using the instructions below.

+## What is the app about?

+ The app shows a map with many different restaurant in New York City.
+The user can search the desire restaurants selecting: the cuisine or/and neighborhood.
+Depending of your filter, it will display a list of restaurants and the specific position of each restaurant in the map.

+ Clicking in each restaurant it will open a new page that contains more information about the selected restaurant.
+ Do not waste any time, install this app and try it!

+## Installation

+1. First you have to create a directory in the desire location

+2. git init
+3. git clone <address from git hub>
+- Now, you will need a simple HTTP server.
+You can use any http server.
+However, I will show you in the step 4 how to start up a simple HTTP server using python.
+4. Starting the http server at port 8000:
 * In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
    * Note -  For Windows systems, Python 3.x is installed as `python` by default.
 To start a Python 3.x server, you can simply enter `python -m http.server 8000`.
-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
+   * With your server running, visit the site: `http://localhost:8000`
-3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

-## Leaflet.js and Mapbox:

-This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
-You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
-Mapbox is free to use, and does not require any payment information.

-### Note about ES6
+#### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future-proofing JavaScript code.

-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+### More Information

+This project is a part from a Nanodegree Program done by Udacity (www.udacity.com).
+For any extra information, please, feel free to contact me.

+### Contributions

+The project was done completely by me starting from a basic code provided from Udacity.
+The starting code for a restaurant reviews website had a lot of issues.
+It was barely usable on a desktop browser, much less a mobile device.
+It also did not include any standard accessibility features, and it did not work offline at all.
+My job was to update the code to resolve these issues while still maintaining the included functionality.